 From Red Heather Hut you can traverse North of Paul’s Ridge continuing along the road way.
 This route is faster with less elevation gain but crosses Complex avalanche terrain and is exposed to slides coming off the ridge.
 Most people follow the marked (wands) trail along the ridge crest that is generally safe in all but the most extreme avalanche conditions.
 Along the crest you skin up and down bumps all the way until descending to Elfin Lakes (usually covered in LOTS of snow).
 Pass the ranger hut and you will come to the Elfin Lakes Hut.

 This large hut is usually very busy with lots of users and more parties camped outside in tents.
-If you are a light sleeper, do your cooking and socializing in the hut and sleep in your tent.
+If you are a light sleeper, sleep in your tent.
 The hut is equipped with stoves and bunks but no mattresses.
 Typically it is fastest to skin this entire section though it is possible on a good crust to remove skins at the high point on Paul Ridge and skate most of it with a few sections of removing the skis to jog uphill.

 Section 2: Descent to Ring Creek